 Bluff, R., 2001.
 Learning and teaching in the context of clinical practice: the midwife as role model.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: